2006 Green Bay Packers season: Game summary

 On New Year's Eve, the Packers traveled to Chicago to face the Bears at Soldier Field.
-With the new NFL flexible-scheduling intact, the game was moved to the Sunday night because of playoff implications and the possibility of it being Brett Favre's last game.
-However, the Packers became ineligible for a playoff bid when the New York Giants clinched a tie-breaker earlier in the day.
+The Bears had already clinched the #1 seed, however with the new NFL flexible-scheduling in effect the game was moved to the Sunday night because of possible playoff implications and the possibility of it being Brett Favre's last game.

+However, the Packers were all but eliminated from the playoffs when the New York Giants effectively clinched the decisive tie-breaker (strength of victory) with a win on December 30.
+Technically, New York's victory on Saturday did not mathematically eliminate Green Bay, however it meant the Packers needed the results of eight other Sunday games besides their own to go their way (moreover, with the underdogs in each of those games winning) to still be able to qualify with a win.
+This did not happen, and so the Packers were conclusively eliminated before taking the field Sunday evening.

 On the first drive of the game, the Packers drove the ball 75 yards, resulting in a 9-yard touchdown pass from Brett Favre to receiver Donald Driver.
 Later in the first quarter, Packers free safety Nick Collins intercepted quarterback Rex Grossman, returning the ball 55 yards for a touchdown.
 In the second quarter Rex Grossman threw his third interception of the game.
 Patrick Dendy returned the interception 33 yards for a touchdown.
 The Packers finished the half winning 23–0, with their defense forcing four turnovers.

 Starting the second half, Brian Griese replaced Rex Grossman at quarterback.
 The Bears scored their first and only points of the game with a 75-yard touchdown pass to receiver Mark Bradley from Brian Griese in the third quarter.
 In the fourth quarter, the Packers increased their lead with a 46-yard field goal by Dave Rayner.
 The Bears had the ball only once in the fourth quarter.
 The drive ended in an interception by Nick Collins, recording his second of the game.
 Late in the game, Favre was replaced by quarterback Ingle Martin.
 Favre was carried off the field by Donald Driver, receiving many hugs by players and coaches.
 In an interview after the game, Favre broke down in tears.
 It was still at the time unclear whether Favre will retire or return to the Packers, but Favre announced in February that he would return to play with the Packers.

 The Packers offense recorded 373 yards of offense.
 Brett Favre completed 21 of 42 passes with one touchdown and one interception.
 On defense, the Packers forced six turnovers.
 Five of the turnovers were interceptions.
 The Bears starting quarterback Rex Grossman recorded only a 0.0 quarterback rating in one half of play.
 With the win, the Packers moved to 8–8, improving on their record of 4–12 from the previous year.